-Earlier this year, the Compliance Institute conducted a survey which revealed that one in every two people in Ireland is targeted with spam calls or texts at least every month, with one in four people saying that they got at least one spam text every week.
+Earlier this year, the Compliance Institute conducted a survey which revealed that one in every two people are targeted with spam calls or texts at least every month, with one in four people saying that they got at least one spam text every week.